arkency/posts/posts/2017-08-30-why-we-follow-rails-repo-structure-in-rails-event-store.md

 All these changes were mostly for contributors and maintainers convenience.
 If you're a happy Rails Event Store user you might be wondering if that change should be on your radar.

 - we still publish separate gems to RubyGems like we did
-- you can still refer to [git sources of a gem in a monorepo](https://stackoverflow.com/questions/14536742/referencing-the-unreleased-activesupport-4-0-gem-in-a-gemfile/14551999#14551999) (via `Gemfle` and `git:` source)
+- you can still refer to [git sources of a gem in a monorepo](https://stackoverflow.com/questions/14536742/referencing-the-unreleased-activesupport-4-0-gem-in-a-gemfile/14551999#14551999) (via `Gemfile` and `git:` source)
 - you can submit issues on [RailsEventStore repo](https://github.com/RailsEventStore/rails_event_store) as before, as a plus there are no other repos which could confuse you
 - there was a [bump in version number](https://github.com/RailsEventStore/rails_event_store/releases/tag/v0.15.0) so that all components can have the same but generally there's no breaking change here either (as a bonus it easier to reason about versions of involved components and there's a single changelog catching all changes you'd be interested in when upgrading)